 15. Stroll through Treptower Park

-A great park to hang out in.
-It is specially nice because it lies beside the river Spree.
+A great Berlin park to hang out in.
+It is specially nice because it lies besides the river Spree.
 However it is probably most famous because it houses an abandoned amusement park called Spreepark which is considered “ruin porn”.
 Many have dodged guards and dogs in order to get some shots of the decaying attractions.
 Would you do it?

 I strongly recommend Arte Luise Kunsthotel.
 I found this hotel in Booking.com right before my visit to Berlin and I’m so happy I did!
 It is cheap and it just represents Berlin just perfectly.
 It is basically an art gallery where you can spend a night as each room is intervened by an artist.
 Additionally, the rooms are big and comfy, it’s well located and it’s cheap/

 If it’s not your cup of tea, you can search for more hotels here.

 What to eat in Berlin

 Will keep it simple here.
 When in Berlin eat Wiener Schnitzel at Scheers and currywurst at Curry36 (you’ll queue, sorry).
 Those are the unmissable.
 You can then follow with burgers at The Bird and Döner kebap at Mustafa’s Gemüse Kebap.
 That is all.